-Google is there to make Google money, so if you do not fully understand principles and techniques such as “quality score”, bid management, targeting, conversion optimisation etc, you may find that you are paying more than twice the price for each click, and what’s more, each conversion, sale or lead, could be costing you more than you are actually making!
-If you are trying to manage your AdWords account yourself check out our ‘How to manage your AdWords and the top 10 mistakes‘ post.
+Google is there to make Google money, so if you do not fully understand principles and techniques such as “Quality Score”, bid management, targeting, conversion optimisation, remarketing etc, you may find that you are paying more than twice the price for each click, and what’s more, each conversion, sale or lead, could be costing you more than you are actually making!

-To make things more complex you should also be considering other PPC platforms as part of your online marketing strategy, such as Bing and paid social, including Facebook LinkedIn and Twitter!
+To make things more complicated, you should also be considering other pay-per-click platforms as part of your online marketing strategy, such as programmatic display, Bing and paid social advertising, including Facebook, LinkedIn and Twitter!

-There are 2 main types of PPC management service available to small businesses:
+There are two main types of PPC management service available to small businesses:

-In addition you may be offered other more specialised models, such as pay for conversions
+In addition, you may be offered other more specialised models, such as pay for conversions or percentage of sales.

 1) Managed account with separate ad spend and monthly management fee